evaera/Cmdr/docs/10-commands.md

 # Commands

 No commands are registered by default.
-Cmdr ships with a set of default commands, which can be loaded if you so wish by calling `Cmdr:RegisterDefaultCommands()`.
+Cmdr ships with a set of default commands, which can be loaded if you so wish by calling [`Cmdr.Registry:RegisterDefaultCommands()`](/api/Registry#RegisterDefaultCommands).
 See [Default Commands](#default-commands) for a list.

-Custom commands are defined in ModuleScripts that return a single table.
+Commands are defined in ModuleScripts that return a single table.

 ```lua title="Teleport.lua"
 return {